-\cite{goldin2014} provides a recent study of the gender gap that can be related to our approach.
-Using ACS data, she estimated an ordinary least squares regression of an extended wage equation whereby she included interactions of gender with a large number (i.e., 469) of occupation dummies allowing the gender wage gap to vary across occupations.
-The regression was based on a theoretical argument, however, and allowed for heterogeneity only in terms of occupations.
-The results of \cite{goldin2014} illustrated the variation of the gender wage gap in an appealing way, however the significance of the effects was not reported.
-Indeed, under statistical considerations, the question of significance of heterogeneous effects is of great importance, in particular if the number of tested hypotheses is large and adjustment for multiple testing is required.
-The approach suggested in Section \ref{methodology} of the supplementary material can be considered as a general framework that includes the regression model of \cite{goldin2014} as a special case.
+\cite{goldin2014} provides a recent study of the gender wagegap that can be related to our approach.
+In the empirical analysis of \cite{goldin2014} that is based on ACS data, an ordinary least squares regression of an extended wage equation is estimated that included interactions of gender with a large number (i.e., 469) of occupation dummies.
+Being based on a theoretical argument, the gender wage gap is allowed to vary across occupational categories, and, hence, the focus of the heterogeneity analysis is on variation by occupation.
+The results of \cite{goldin2014} illustrate the variation of the gender wage gap in an appealing way.
+Unfortunately, the significance of the effects is not reported.
+Under statistical considerations, however, the question of joint significance of heterogeneous effects is of great importance: If the number of tested hypotheses is large, adjustments for simultaneously testing multiple hypotheses are required to provide valid tests, confidence bands and $p$-values.